jperezr21/json_serializable_immutable_collections/fake_json_example/README.md

-This is an example project on how to combine the TypeHelpers of multiple json_serializable_* packages and support, for example, types from fast_immutable_collections and mobx.
+This is an example project on how to add an allowlist of types that should be ignored by json_serializable.

-# How to add this your project (see the corresponding files in the example project for details)

-- Add all the typehelper packages that you want to support to your dependencies

-- Create a builder.dart file and use the `JsonSerializableGenerator.withDefaultHelpers` method to add all the `TypeHelpers` that you want

-- in your build.yaml, add the builder from your build.dart

-- run build_runner and verify that it works